Operation Bellicose: Background

-In radar matters, Medmenham reported up to Dr R.V.
-Jones, Assistant Director of Intelligence (Science) at the Air Ministry.
-Jones's department, drawing on information from air reconnaissance, PoW interrogations, resistance agents in France and Belgium, Enigma cipher decrypts and the monitoring of Luftwaffe radio traffic and radar signals by RAF ground stations and specially equipped bombers known as Ferrets, had built up a detailed knowledge of the German air-defence system.
+In radar matters, Medmenham reported to Dr Reginald Victor Jones, Assistant Director of Intelligence (Science) at the Air Ministry.
+Jones's department, drawing on information from air reconnaissance, PoW interrogations, resistance agents in France and Belgium, Enigma cipher decrypts, and the monitoring of Luftwaffe radio traffic and radar signals by RAF ground stations and specially equipped bombers known as Ferrets, had built up a detailed knowledge of the German air-defence system.
 The Würzburg-Riese was similar in signal to the original Bruneval Würzburg, operating at 560 MHz, but it was more precise and longer-ranging due to its more powerful transmitter and its much larger reflector dish.
-By 1943, while the original Würzburg was still in service with flak and searchlight batteries, the Luftwaffe used the Würzburg-Riese for ground-controlled interception, vectoring German night fighters on to British bombers.
+By 1943, while the original Würzburg was still in service with flak and searchlight batteries, the Luftwaffe used the Würzburg-Riese for ground-controlled interception, vectoring German night fighters onto British bombers.
 The Würzburg-Riesen were installed in pairs, as seen in Hill's Walcheren pictures, because one set tracked the bomber while the other tracked the fighter, until the fighter's airborne radar acquired the target.

 Jones mentioned the Friedrichshafen findings to Prime Minister Winston Churchill's chief scientific adviser, Lord Cherwell (Professor Frederick Lindemann), in whose Oxford laboratory Jones had once worked as a researcher.
-According to Wavell, Churchill visited Medmenham, viewed the Friedrichshafen covers and asked, "Have we been there yet?"
+According to Wavell, Churchill visited Medmenham, viewed the Friedrichshafen covers, and asked, "Have we been there yet?"
 Wavell said no; the RAF had not bombed Friedrichshafen.
-Cherwell had spoken to the Chief of Air Staff, Air Chief Marshal Sir Charles Portal, and, with the Prime Minister's interest engaged, Operation Bellicose was ordered.
+Cherwell had spoken to the Chief of Air Staff, Air Chief Marshal Sir Charles Portal and with the Prime Minister's interest engaged, Operation Bellicose was ordered.